 When you reach for your firearm, your hand should come down in such a manner that your fingers wrap securely around the grip, with your thumb positioning itself naturally in readiness for firing.
 Ensure that your grip is both strong and correctly aligned, so that when you draw the weapon from the holster, you are already in the best possible configuration to aim and fire without any need for adjustment.
 This means that your grip should enable you to have immediate control over the firearm, ensuring that it becomes an extension of your body as you aim at the target.

 Now that your shirt is out of the way, take a firm grasp of the pistol grip.
 Ensure that the way that you are gripping your weapon, is your intended firing grip.

 You should not have to readjust your grip once the weapon is drawn.

-Be sure to practice drawing and re-holstering your weapon so you’re ready if you ever need to be.
+Be sure to practice drawing and re-holstering your weapon from an IWB holster so you’re ready if you ever need to be.
 Having muscle memory is the only way to draw your firearm quickly and efficiently under stress.
 It takes a ton of practice to develop muscle memory.

 We all pray that we will never need to draw our weapon for self-defense.